 Do you feel stuck in your professional development and need some guidance?
 Are you wondering what steps you need to take for the next phase of your career?
 These are common challenges that professionals face in their careers.
 Sometimes, to find the right answer, it takes a little help from someone who’s done it all before.

-The NLGJA Mentorship Program pairs members making the next step in their career with some of our seasoned, veteran members who have done it all before.
+The NLGJA: The Association of LGBTQ Journalists Mentorship Program pairs members making the next step in their career with some of our seasoned, veteran members who have done it all before.
 The program aims to create lasting relationships between members within their field.
 These mutually beneficial partnerships provide important resources to help the next generation of leaders in journalism to succeed.

-Each relationship within the NLGJA Mentorship Program is unique and thus defined by the needs of its participants.
-Mentorships last one year and participants are asked to check in with their mentor/mentee at minumum once every three months.
+Each relationship within the NLGJA: The Association of LGBTQ Journalists Mentorship Program is unique and thus defined by the needs of its participants.
+Mentorships last one year and participants are asked to check in with their mentor/mentee at minimum once every three months.
 The typical mentor/mentee relationship could include: